 General Data Protection Regulation for the EU (GDPR)

-Global Data Privacy Regulation (GDPR) goes live as of next month.
+Global Data Privacy Regulation (GDPR) goes live this month.
 These EU regulations will affect any firm doing business in EU or involving EU citizens.

 To help you with developing your own EU policies we've created a storeroom of useful articles.

 We recommend you take a good look at what's there and download the pieces you find most useful.

 Bits+Bytes: privacy laws that will change the internet forever, listen to this Radio New Zealand broadcast:

 Check out these two great recorded webinars by Dr Michelle Goddard, Director of Policy & Communication, EFAMRO:

 The EU General Data Protection Regulation (GDPR) is the most important change in data privacy regulation in 20 years.